mbachmann/java-development-environment-installation/readme/windows.md

 4. Inject `%MAVEN_ROOT%\bin` to your Path.
 5. Start cmder and verify the maven version

-### 1. Download MavenOpen a browser and navigate to the page:
+### 1. Download Maven

+Open a browser and navigate to the page:

 [Maven – Download Apache Maven](https://maven.apache.org/download.cgi)